microsoft/promptflow/examples/tutorials/quick-start/tune-your-prompt.md

 pf run visualize -n 'base_run,eval_run'
 ```

 Opps!
 The accuracy is not good enough.
-Only 35% accuracy!
-I need to tune the prompt for better performance.
+It's time to tune your prompt for higher accuracy!

 ## Tune your prompt

 To improve the quality of your prompt, you can quickly start an experiment to test your ideas.

-> Click to download the [prompt tuning case](./src/my_chat_variant.zip), then put it under the pf-test folder.
+> Click to [download the prompt tuning case](./src/my_chat_variant.zip), unzip it, then put the `my_chat_variant` folder under the pf-test folder.

-In the case flow, you can see 3 prompt variants in the flow.dag.yaml file, which point to 3 jinjia files.
+In the sample flow, you can see 3 Jinjia files: `chat.jinja2`, `chat_variant_1.jinja2` and `chat_variant_2.jinja2`.
+They are 3 prompt variants.

 We leverage the Chain of Thought (CoT) prompt engineering method to modify the prompt.
 Try to inspire LLM's reasoning ability by feeding few-shot CoT examples.

 Variant_0: the origin prompt
 ```